mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

 [<img src="/_pages/tutorials/distance-measures/measuring-similarity.jpg" width="192" height="180" align="right"/>](https://www.bol.com/nl/p/the-ban-of-the-bori/1001004002833612/)

 Sooner or later during an analysis I'll start asking myself: how similar are these observations really?
-If we want see how similar observations are, we need a measure(s) of their similarity; in the statistics field the reverse of similarity is used: distance measures.
+If we want see how similar observations are, we need a measure of their similarity; in the statistics field a reverse term of similarity is used: distance measure.
 There are many, many distance metrics, but the four I found most useful are discussed here.

 This tutorial shows you how to pick a distance metric, how to apply it and how to visualize is using MDS or t-SNE (in one case).
 I won't go into MDS too deeply, but you can follow my tutorial on MDS [here](/mds/) if you want to.

 # How to choose a distance measure

 There are different distance metric to choose from, and your choice is mostly determined by the measurement levels of the variables in your data set.
-(If you need a refresh on measurement levels, you can find a quick explanation [here](/statistical-tests/#levels-of-measurement).)
+(If you need a refresh on measurement levels, you can find a quick explanation [here](/statistical-tests/#levels-of-measurement).
 The table below shows you which measurement level corresponds to which distance measure.

 | Measurement level | Method                                              |
 | ----------------- | ------                                              |